Why We Tell Our Stories

 We answer the question, “Who am I now?”
 Trauma reshapes us irreversibly.
 Anyone who thinks we can “bring this whole episode to a close” just doesn’t get it: after trauma, there is no going back to normal.
 Because of my experience, I will never again be welcome in the congregation I once loved.
 I will never again be able to give full trust to a minister.
 I will never again belong to the church that baptized me.
 Even the trivial things are different: because the abuse triggered an eating disorder, I had to give up running, so I will never again be a runner.
 So, who am I now?
 Along with the losses, what have I gained?
 How is my life better today because of what I experienced?
 By telling my story, over and over, I uncover my new self.

 In four years of telling my story, I’ve done a lot of healing.
 Recently, I had begun to wonder if I might be coming to an end of my need to talk about my experience.
 I’ve made sense of the most painful memories that involve my former pastor.
 I’ve finished grieving the shattered friendships.
-I understand the community dynamics that fueled my ostracism.
+I understand the community dynamics that fueled my shunning at St. Paul’s.
 I’ve found my voice through writing.
-I’m beginning to understand why institutions silence whistleblowers — and I had even begun to feel that the church was honoring my voice.
 I thought the institutional silencing was behind me.

-Now, hearing from my bishop, I feel the hand of silence closing in around my mouth again.
+Now, hearing from my bishop, I feel the hand of silence stifling me again.
 I’m not afraid what the church might do; I am afraid that I’ll absorb their fears and begin to stifle my own voice.
 So I push against silence in the only way I know how: with TRUTH, OUT LOUD.
 If my new fear awakens settled memories, I’ll tell those stories again.
 If the hand of silence tightens, I’ll fight against it harder.
 I’ll speak the truth louder.

 I understand my bishop’s fear.
 When I tell my story, there’s a chance my readers will figure out who I’m talking about.
 I do my best to prevent that by masking the names and details.
 After all, we all make mistakes, and we all deserve a chance to learn our lesson and start again.
 But we need to understand: even when we start again, we leave a trail behind us.
 If we’ve given someone a painful story to tell, we have to let them tell it.

 Telling my story has blessed me beyond all imagination.
-And so, I wish for my former pastor, and for all who carry the burden of a painful secret, the freedom to tell their stories — and the gift of unconditional love and support from the communities into which they speak.
+And so, I wish for all who carry the burden of a painful secret, the freedom to tell their stories — and the gift of unconditional love and support from the communities into which they speak.